Lootera69/CSD-GROUP4/readme.md

 - **View Order by ID**: View the details of a specific order by entering its order ID.
 - **View All Orders**: Display all orders in the system.
 - **Update Order**: Update the product ID, supplier ID, and status of an existing order.
-- **Cancel Order**: Cancel an existing order by setting its status to 'cancelled'.
+- **Cancel Order**: Cancel an existing order by setting its status to 'canceled'.

 ## How to Run